 Dogs afraid of children may have had negative experiences with children.
 While a child's intentions may be good, a dog may interpret overtures of affection as a threat.
 Some dogs may not understand a child's noises or jerky, uncoordinated movements, or their small size.
 Dog owners who are dealing with a dog with a fear of children should consult a dog trainer or behaviorist to work on this phobia.

 10 of 10

-Many dogs develop a fear of particular objects - the vacuum cleaner, holiday decorations, a child's toy.
+Some dogs develop a fear of a particular object: the vacuum cleaner, holiday decorations, a child's toy, construction equipment, and more.
 Very often this type of fear is not a big deal, as many objects can simply be moved out of sight.
 In certain cases, however, it can be problematic.
 For instance, if your dog refuses to walk past a statue outside your apartment building or if he turns into a trembling, anxiety-stricken mess every time you need to vacuum the carpet.
-In this case, you may need to slowly introduce your dog to... objects he is afraid of in a positive, happy manner.
+In this case, you may need to slowly introduce your dog to objects he is afraid of in a positive, happy manner.

 Behavioral Problems in Dogs: Fear-Related Aggression.
 Merck Veterinary Manual.